MShepelin/MultiAgentPathFinding/README.md

 This project is under construction

-It is being made in the second semester of HSE Faculty of Computer Science.
+It is being made in the second year of HSE Faculty of Computer Science.